cesalazar/berlinblockchainweek/events/pandora-boxchain-meetup/README.md

   -
     We will kick off with the presentation by Andrey Sobol on the topic ‘Randomness in POS blockchains’.
+  -
+    Afterwards, Sergey Korostelyov will shed some light on how blockchain can help build decentralized AI systems.

 date: 2018-09-05
 endDate: 2018-09-05